zackola/html5-boilerplate/README.markdown

 Dual licensed under MIT and GPL

 ## INSTALLATION:

+Use index.haml as your layout file

+Copy css\/handheld.sass css\/style.sass to your sass directory.

+Don't forget to copy over the js as well.

+You're good to go.

 This is a set of files that a front-end developer can use to get started on a website, with following included: